bastiennicoud/docker-php-env/README.md

 # Built the docker images and start the nginx service
 $ docker-compose up -d --build nginx
+$ docker-compose up -d --build caddy # if you wand to use caddy 2 webserver

 # Stop and remove the containers, network and volumes
 $ docker-compose down